zhuy16/NIEHS_NGS_Workshop/README.md

-# NIEHS_NGS_Workshop (Currently Under Construction)<br>
+# NIEHS_NGS workshop (Currently Under Construction)<br>
-This is 2-day (4hr each day) workshop on NGS data analysis.<br> We will use biowulf HPC as the computation evironment, and use jupyter lab as a interface  <br>
+This is 2-day (4hr each day) workshop on NGS data analysis.<br> We will use biowulf HPC as the computation evironment, and use jupyter lab as an interface  <br>

 **This repository is for illustration only.
 Data files are included in biowulf folders for use in the class.**<br>